 If is often said that relationships are made in heaven and eventually we all end up with the one we are destined to be with.
 One such couple that gives us major couple goals, is R. Madhavan and his wife Sarita who have been growing together.
 Most 90's kids will agree that Madhavan is a star we are proud to be fans of.
 He was already married when he entered the film industry and was a hit pan-India through his work in both Southern cinema and Hindi speaking film industry.
 The way he and his wife manage their perfect marriage with a few mantras dolled out by Madhavan, it is nothing short of inspiration.
 The student teacher relationship sure has many lessons to teach.
 So here it is.
 Their love story and some key lessons that Madhavan shared for a happy married life.
+On the actor's birthday let's see how the two defied all odds and came together.

 He wanted to join the army initially but due to just a six month age difference gap, he had to give up the dream.
 R. Madhavan, whom we lovingly call Maddy, then studied management and earned a degree in electronics.
 He started conducting communication and public speaking classes all over India.